 As technology continues to advance, the world is in awe of what can be accomplished.
-However, the military is always styling up their weaponry and taking it to the next level to have the best fighter jets in the World.
+However, the military is always styling up its weaponry and taking it to the next level to have the best fighter jets in the World.

 We’ve seen how fighter jets have progressed into some of the most advanced machines to ever hit the skies, but how far can they go?
 How advanced will fighter jets become in the future?